-Acknowledgments.
-The paper was previously titled: "The Effects of Conventional and Unconventional Monetary Policy: A New Approach".
-Supported by the European Research Council (ERC grant agreement No 615608), the Spanish Ministry of Economy and Competitiveness, Grant ECO2015-68136-P and the Cerca Programme/Generalitat de Catalunya.
-The authors thank C. Baumeister, F. Diebold, T. Drautzburg, P. Karadi, J. Morley, C. Scotti, N. Shephard, J. Stock, M. Watson, J. Wright, C. Wu, T. Zha and seminar participants at the April 2017 SNDE, June 2017 IAAE, June 2017 BGSE summer forum, 2017 MEG, 2017 NBER-NSF Time Series, 2018 ASSA, 2018 NBER summer institute, 2019 SNDE, DIW-Berlin, U. of Pennsylvania, U. of Missouri-Columbia, U. of Sydney, Harvard U., Chicago Booth, Penn State U. and the RBNZ for comments as well as D. Giannone and O. Tristani for discussions, Y. Wang, L. Hoesch and K. Sheppard for help with the data and Z. Luo for proofreading.
-The BGSE acknowledges financial support from the Spanish ministry of the Economy and Competitiveness through the Severo Ochoa Programme for Centers of Excellence in R&D (SEV-2015-0063).
+The paper was previously titled: "The effects of conventional and unconventional monetary policy: A new approach."
+Supported by the European Research Council (ERC grant agreement 615608), the Spanish Ministry of Economy and Competitiveness, Grant ECO2015-68136-P; the "la Caixa" Foundation, project CG-2019_1 titled "A New Approach to Estimate the Effects of Conventional and Unconventional Monetary Policy"; and the Cerca Programme/Generalitat de Catalunya.
+The authors thank C. Baumeister, F. Diebold, T. Drautzburg, P. Karadi, J. Morley, C. Scotti, N. Shephard, J. Stock, M. Watson, J. Wright, C. Wu, T. Zha, and seminar participants at the April 2017 SNDE, June 2017 IAAE, June 2017 BGSE summer forum, 2017 MEG, 2017 NBER-NSF Time Series, 2018 ASSA, 2018 NBER summer institute, 2019 SNDE, DIW-Berlin, University of Pennsylvania, University of Missouri-Columbia, University of Sydney, Harvard University, Chicago Booth, Penn State University, and the RBNZ for comments as well as D. Giannone and O. Tristani for discussions, Y. Wang, L. Hoesch, and K. Sheppard for help with the data and Z. Luo for proofreading.
+The Barcelona School of Economics acknowledges financial support from the Spanish Agencia Estatal de Investigación (AEI), through the Severo Ochoa Programme for Centres of Excellence in R&D (Barcelona School of Economics CEX2019-000915-S).
+A replication file is posted (Inoue and Rossi (2021)).